XericZephyr/prototext/README.md

 ProtoText is a powerful python dict-like wrapper class to process google protobuf objects.

+## What's new?

+ *Version 0.3.0:
+    - We've adopted a new hook engine which can enable the potential for undoing the hack from ProtoText.

 ## How to use?

 This module is written to hack the [google protobuf](https://developers.google.com/protocol-buffers/)